Master's Work Experience (BEMP)

 After successful completion of the module the students are able to:

 - Apply the theoretical and/or experimental methods required for the chosen topic.

 - Analyse, evaluate and discuss the results obtained with these methods.

 All the additional module requirements that are specified in the letter of admission to the Master's programme in Biomedical Engineering and Medical Physics must have been met.

 It is recommended that at least 40 ECTS from the modules of the specialization phase in the Master's programme Biomedical Engineering and Medical Physics have been successfully completed.

 Learning and Teaching Methods

 The module consists of participation in the working world of a research group dealing with experimental or theoretical topics.
 The students learn their special subject-specific methods, which are deepened in supervisor discussions, in discussions and in independent literature studies.
-Within the framework of the supervisor interviews, a project plan for the intended Master's thesis will be elaborated and a project outline drawn up.

 Current scientific publications on the specific topic - detailed information from the respective supervisor.